jtsage/TheaterBio/SHELL-COMMANDS.md

-# TDTracX Shell Tool Commands
+# TheaterBio Shell Tool Commands

 For convience, a fair few operations can be achieved from the shell.
 This is a list of those commands: